Most AI implementations fail. But not for the reasons the industry talks about.

 The consulting firms want you to believe it's change management.
 The software vendors want you to believe it's integration complexity.
 The analysts want you to believe it's governance gaps and executive sponsorship.
 They're not lying exactly — those things exist.
 But they're describing reasons #5 through #11 while pretending they're reasons #1 through #3.

 The uncomfortable truth is that most AI projects fail for embarrassingly simple reasons.
 The problem wasn't defined.
 The implementer didn't know what they were doing.
 The process was broken before AI touched it.
 Or the company bought the wrong category of tool entirely.
-Organizational resistance is real, but it's reason #5.
-And the majority of projects never make it far enough to encounter it.
+Organizational resistance is real, but it comes last, and the majority of projects never make it far enough to encounter it.

-AI implementations fail primarily because foundational work is skipped before any code is written.
-In 78% of analyzed cases, the root cause is one of four problems: no clear quantifiable problem was defined (27%), the implementer lacked the skills to build real agent workflows rather than ChatGPT wrappers (22%), the process being automated was already broken and AI accelerated the dysfunction (17%), or the wrong category of tool was selected entirely (12%).
-Organizational resistance (the reason most consulting firms point to) accounts for only 10% of failures and rarely surfaces until the first four are resolved.
-The practical implication: if your AI pilot stalled, the first diagnostic question is not “did our team resist change?”
-It is “did we define a specific, dollar-denominated problem before allocating budget?”
+AI implementations mostly fail because foundational work was skipped before any code was written, and the causes cluster into five.
+First, no clear quantifiable problem was defined, so nobody could say what success looked like.
+Second, the implementer lacked the skill to build real agent workflows rather than chat wrappers.
+Third, the process being automated was already broken, so AI accelerated the dysfunction.
+Fourth, the wrong category of tool was selected for the job.
+Fifth, and only fifth, organizational resistance, which is the reason most consulting firms lead with.
+Gartner's analysis of generative AI project failures independently names unclear business value and prioritization, poor data quality, and cost overruns among the recurring causes, which maps onto the first four rather than the fifth.
+The practical question is not "did our team resist change?" but "did we define a dollar-denominated problem, with a baseline, before allocating budget?"
 Most organizations have not.
-That single gap accounts for more than a quarter of all AI ROI failures in mid-market operations.

 No amount of good implementation rescues a project that shouldn't exist.
 This is not a failure of execution.
 It's a failure that happens before the first line of code is written or the first workflow is mapped.